zarembamateusz/EpgApp/README.md

+#Solution

-This is a solution to the 2020 recruitment task.
+This is a solution to the 2020 recruitment task (instructions below).
 It was made in Kotlin using JetPack Compose, Retrofit2, RxJava, Glide.

+##Screenshot
 ![Screenshot_20240912_210321](https://github.com/user-attachments/assets/13b5042b-15bc-4df2-80ae-74cc3cc9dec6)

-# Welcome to Proexe Android recruitment task

 Your task is to implement some parts of the app according to supplied designs and refactor messy code already present in the project.